EricWilbanks/faseAlign/docs/installation.rst

 	python3 --version

 If you encounter an error, you likely need to install Python 3.
-You can find a suitable distribution at the `Official Python Website <https://www.python.org/downloads/>`_. faseAlign was developed on Python 3.5.1 and has not yet been fully tested on all major Python 3 releases.
+You can find a suitable distribution at the `Official Python Website <https://www.python.org/downloads/>`_. faseAlign has been tested on major Python releases 3.4+.

 Downloading HTK